graphhopper/jsprit/README.md

 For bugs, feature requests or similar use the [issue tracker](https://github.com/jsprit/jsprit/issues).

 #### Email:
-If you cannot get help in the mailing list or you just do not want to discuss your topic publicly, contact us via https://graphhopper.com/#contact
+If you cannot get help in the mailing list or you just do not want to discuss your topic publicly, [contact us via mail](https://graphhopper.com/#contact)

 ## About